-This is a visualization of the Organizational Cognizance Model – visualized using the org graph software.
-Basically what was drawn on a napkin to describe to our data wonk what we were after in an org chart software solution, after having been drawn on whiteboards for 12 years.
+This is what was drawn on a napkin to describe to our data wonk what we were after in an org chart software solution.
+Walt has been drawing this on whiteboards for 12 years.

 One simple benefit, an easy ROI example, is to think about an on-boarding event of a new employee.
 With an Organizational Graph in play your new individual contributor (IC) will have answers to The 14 Point Checklist™

 People, Jobs, and Roles.

 This is a snap, start as simple as any other Org Chart Software.

 Org Graph makes org charting click, drag and drop simple, and powerful.

 You can upload pictures of people, connect Jobs with Positions, and capture job descriptions and purpose statements.
 Make it come alive via rich-text fields, linked, or attached documents, videos etc. right where they belong, in your Org Graph.